johannes-el/Breakout-Pong/README.md

 - Implement a proper game over screen & restart button
 - Implement the possibility to aim the ball instead of using uniform bounce angles

+Feel free to open up an issue and contribute!
+No need to worry about what's the "correct" way to do these things, I'm still learning too.

 ## Quick start guide

 See the releases section or click [here](https://github.com/MJKagone/Breakout-Pong/releases/latest).
 Download the zip file and extract the contents.
-Run `breakoutpong.exe`.
+Run `BreakoutPong.exe`.